mardhiah2207-coder/IDB30102_GROUPJ_SQLInjectionCrossEnvironment/02_Literature_Review/07_References_Supporting_Proposed_Methodology.md

 **Relevance:** Provides a conventional SQL Injection prevention approach and establishes a comparison point between secure coding techniques and machine learning-based detection.

 Reference: J. O. Okesola, A. S. Ogunbanwo, A. Owoade, E. O. Olorunnisola and K. Okokpuji.
-(2023) Securing web applications against SQL injection attacks - A Parameterised Query perspective.
-2023 International Conference on Science, Engineering and Business for Sustainable Development Goals (SEB-SDG), Omu-Aran, Nigeria, 2023, pp. 1-6, doi: 10.1109/SEB SDG57117.2023.10124613.
+(2023) *Securing web applications against SQL injection attacks - A Parameterised Query perspective*.
+2023 International Conference on Science, Engineering and Business for Sustainable Development Goals (SEB-SDG), Omu-Aran, Nigeria, 2023, pp. 1-6, doi: 10.1109/SEB-SDG57117.2023.10124613.

 ---

+## 9. Li et al. (2024)

+Li et al. proposed Trident, an Abstract Syntax Tree (AST)-based neural network for detecting SQL Injection attacks.
+The approach uses tree-based positional embedding to capture the structural characteristics of SQL statements and improve detection of complex and adversarial SQL Injection payloads.

+The study evaluated Trident using a public SQL Injection dataset and an adversarial sample dataset.
+The proposed approach achieved an F1-score of 99.7% and demonstrated strong resistance against adversarial SQL Injection samples.

+**Relevance:** Demonstrates the effectiveness of advanced neural-network approaches for SQL Injection detection.
+However, its computational and memory requirements support the investigation of a simpler and lightweight machine learning model such as Random Forest across different SQL Injection datasets.

+Reference: Y. Li, Z. Xu, M. Zhou, H. Wan and X. Zhao.
+(2024) *Trident: Detecting SQL Injection Attacks via Abstract Syntax Tree-based Neural Network*.
+2024 39th IEEE/ACM International Conference on Automated Software Engineering (ASE), 2024, pp. 2225-2229, doi: 10.1145/3691620.3695289.

+---

+## 10. Liu & Dai (2024)

+Liu and Dai proposed a hybrid BERT-LSTM network for SQL Injection attack detection.
+BERT was used to capture contextual information from SQL statements, while LSTM processed sequential features for classification.

+The study used the Httpparams dataset containing 10,852 malicious SQL Injection statements and 19,304 normal requests.
+The model achieved 97.3% accuracy, 96.3% precision, 96.2% recall and 95.8% F1-score.

+**Relevance:** Demonstrates that deep learning can provide strong SQL Injection detection performance.
+However, the relatively high model complexity motivates the investigation of a more lightweight ML approach such as Random Forest across different datasets.

+Reference: Y. Liu and Y. Dai.
+(2024) *Deep Learning in Cybersecurity: A Hybrid BERT–LSTM Network for SQL Injection Attack Detection*.
+IET Information Security, 2024, Article 5565950, doi: 10.1049/2024/5565950.

+---

+## 11. Liu et al. (2024)

+Liu et al. proposed SQLStateGuard, a learning-driven middleware framework for statement-level SQL Injection detection and defence.
+The framework uses SQLSG-Net with NLP-based processing and Gated Linear Units (GLU) to identify malicious SQL statements.

+The study evaluated the approach using two SQL Injection datasets.
+Dataset I contained 75,000 normal and 74,555 malicious statements, while Dataset II contained 79,316 normal and 71,757 malicious statements.
+The approach achieved 100% accuracy, precision, recall and F1-score for binary classification on Dataset I and approximately 99.97% for these metrics on Dataset II.

+**Relevance:** Demonstrates that learning-based SQL Injection detection can achieve high performance across more than one dataset.
+This directly supports the importance of evaluating whether a machine learning model can maintain consistent performance across different SQL Injection datasets.

+Reference: X. Liu, Y. Huang, T. Wang, S. Li, W. Niu, J. Shen, Q. Zhou and X. Zhou.
+(2024) *SQLStateGuard: Statement-Level SQL Injection Defense Based on Learning-Driven Middleware*.
+Proceedings of the ACM Symposium on Cloud Computing (SoCC), 2024, pp. 69-82, doi: 10.1145/3698038.3698569.

+---

+## 12. Paul et al. (2024)

+Paul et al. proposed SQLR34P3R for SQL Injection detection, prioritization and prevention in web and network environments.
+The approach uses a hybrid CNN-LSTM model to detect SQL Injection attacks from web and network traffic.

+The study used 457,233 benign and malicious network traffic samples and 70,023 SQL Injection and benign payload samples.
+The study also incorporated DVWA, Vulnado, Wireshark and SQLMap.
+The hybrid CNN-LSTM approach achieved an average F1-score of approximately 97%.

+**Relevance:** Demonstrates the effectiveness of machine learning for SQL Injection detection while highlighting practical deployment challenges such as additional latency and integration complexity.
+It supports the need to evaluate ML-based detection across different SQL Injection datasets.

+Reference: A. Paul, V. Sharma and O. Olukoya.
+(2024) *SQL injection attack: Detection, prioritization & prevention*.
+Journal of Information Security and Applications, 85, 103871, doi: 10.1016/j.jisa.2024.103871.

+---

-## 9. Shah et al. (2024)
+## 13. Shah et al. (2024)

 Shah et al. proposed a machine learning approach for classifying malicious SQL Injection code.
 Their study used feature selection with Extra Trees and applied Random Forest for classification, reporting 98.9% accuracy on Kaggle query logs.

 **Relevance:** Directly supports the selection of Random Forest as a practical machine learning technique for SQL Injection detection.

-Reference: Shah, I., Jhanjhi, N., & Brohi, S. (2024).
-Proposing Model for Classification of Malicious SQLi Code Using Machine Learning Approach.
+Reference: Shah, I., Jhanjhi, N., & Brohi, S. (2024). *Proposing Model for Classification of Malicious SQLi Code Using Machine Learning Approach*.

 DOI: 10.1109/ICIESTR60916.2024.10798230

 ---

-## 10. Zulu et al. (2024)
+## 14. Zulu et al. (2024)

 Zulu et al. investigated the use of contextualized word embeddings for machine learning-based SQL Injection detection.
 The study compared contextualized and non-contextualized embeddings with several classification approaches, including neural networks, K-nearest neighbors, Random Forest and Logistic Regression.
 The study reported accuracy above 99% across different classification algorithms and found that contextualized embeddings could substantially reduce model training time while improving model calibration.

 **Relevance:** Demonstrates that feature representation can influence SQL Injection detection performance and that Random Forest can be evaluated together with different query representation techniques.
 The study also supports the importance of examining model performance beyond accuracy alone.

-Reference: Zulu, J., Han, B., Alsmadi, I., & Liang, G. (2024).
-Enhancing machine learning based SQL injection detection using contextualized word embedding.
+Reference: Zulu, J., Han, B., Alsmadi, I., & Liang, G. (2024). *Enhancing machine learning based SQL injection detection using contextualized word embedding*.
 Proceedings of the 2024 ACM Southeast Conference, 211–216.

 DOI: 10.1145/3603287.3651187

 --

-## 11. Falowo et al. (2025)
+## 15. Falowo et al. (2025)

 Falowo et al. investigated SQL Injection detection and classification using a stacking ensemble model.
 The approach combined Decision Tree, Random Forest and Logistic Regression as base learners with a meta-classifier using approximately 33,000 SQL queries.